paljsingh/community-discussion/HOWTO.md

 ---

-CLI

-create random requests:
+Spark Speed / Batch processing

+In another terminal, run
+python3 ./start.sh sparkspeed
+python3 ./start.sh sparkbatch

+These will launch the spark speed and batch job, which display the incoming flow of events on console as well as dumps it to elasticsearch.

+---
+Generate random requests to create users, communities, posts etc.

 export ADMIN_TOKEN='jwt-token-of-the-admin-user'
 python3 scripts/chaos.py
 or
-python3 scripts/chaos.py 100
+python3 scripts/chaos.py 1000

-The script above creates a total of given number of resources (1000 if no arguments specified).
+The script above creates a total of given number of resources (100 if no arguments specified).
 The resources can be one of - users communities usergroups